palhamel/palhamel/README.md

 [![bg][banner]][website]

-### Hi I'm Pål 👋, living in Sweden 🇸🇪
+### Hi I'm Pål 👋 🇸🇪

-### Creative Director/ Frontend Developer/ Digital Designer
+### Creative Director, Developer and Digital Designer

-👨 I make brands shine! 🌟 I’m a Creative Director, Developer and Digital Designer with a diverse skillset including AI/ML, robotics, IoT, marketing strategy, digital signage, content creation and brand communication.
+I make brands shine! 🌟 I’m a Creative Director, Developer and Digital Designer with a diverse skillset including AI/ML, robotics, brain-computer interface 🧠, IoT network & connectivity 📡, marketing strategy, digital signage, content creation and brand communication.

 👨🏼‍💻 Working with JavaScript, [react][react], next, [node][node], [express][express], [mongoDB][mongodb], [styled-components][styled], [tailwind][tailwind] and more.
-I like to explore and play with Linux, CLI, VPS and Raspberry Pi's. 🙏🏻
+I like to explore and play with Linux and ESP/Raspberry Pi. 🙏🏻

 🧠 A few personal skills are great idea synthesis, rapid learning and adaptability.
 🌟 I’m a lifelong learner with an entrepreneurial mind and focus to make great ideas become true.